Visual Arts (ART)

 ART 473.
 Advanced Visual Field Reporting.
 4 Hours.

 Builds on broadcast news writing, interviewing, and editing skills learned in COM 352.
 Adds emphasis on story ideas, camera operations, editing and reporting.
 Students will learn how to tell stories effectively using voice-over, stand-ups, natural sound, and video.
 Course Information: Same as COM 453.
-Prerequisite: COM 352 or ART 372.
+Prerequisites: COM 352 or ART 372.
 Topical Area: Journalism/Media Studies.

 ART 480.
 Special Studio Studies.
 4 Hours.